 Part of exploring a new country is getting to absorb the local culture.
-Romania makes no exception in this area and it’s important to know what is expected of you, if you decide to visit this country.
-Asides from local traditions, it’s all about proper etiquette and local customs, so to speak, considering social interactions in restaurants, hotels or just establishing local connections.
+Romania makes no exception in this area, and it is important to know what is expected of you if you decide to visit this country.
+Asides from discovering local traditions and exploring famous landmarks in Romania, make sure you use proper etiquette and respect local customs, considering social interactions in restaurants, hotels or just establishing local connections.

 Romanian etiquette and local customs

 Initial greetings are formal and reserved.
 Romanians are known for their hospitality, but that doesn’t mean that a foreigner will be welcomed as part of the family right from the start.
 Usually, it’s common to shake hands, regardless of if you’re a man or a woman and direct eye contact is appreciated.
 Some older Romanians are used to kissing a woman’s hand when meeting them, as part of showing their courtesy.
 However, foreign men are not expected to do the same when meeting local women.